rfuzzo/MorrowindPlusPlus/fundamentals/audio.md

 [**Sounds of Souls**](https://www.nexusmods.com/morrowind/mods/45657)\
 Soul gems in the world, in the player's inventory, and that the player interacts with will play sounds, corresponding to the creature trapped inside of it.
 This includes creatures added by mods.

+{% hint style="info" %}
-> ℹ️ Note that users often forget about installing this mod, leading to questions on why they hear creature sounds from time to time when none are found nearby.
+Note that users often forget about installing this mod, leading to questions on why they hear creature sounds from time to time when none are found nearby.
+{% endhint %}

 [**Store Entrance Chimes**](https://www.nexusmods.com/morrowind/mods/44586)\
 Adds entrance bell chimes with sound effects to imperial town tradehouses and taverns.